sksatu1/Project-10/README.md

-# Welcome to MediCare Hospital
+# Welcome to SK Private Hospital
 ## Here is our website link

 Click here to visit our website [https://sk-private-hospital.netlify.app/]